opencast/opencast/docs/guides/admin/docs/installation/ansible.md

 allows you to easily and automatically manage large numbers of machines via SSH.
 Install Ansible before continuing with this guide.

+The scripts can be found [here](https://github.com/opencast/oc-config-management).
+If you are familiar with `git` make a local clone, otherwise download a zip file of the scripts.
+Read through the documentation, which contains additional setup steps.

 Registration
 ------------